 The introduction of telehealth and virtual or e-visits, for example, may facilitate specialist consultations when a specialist is not available, as discussed above.
 Similarly, big data analytics, artificial intelligence, and machine learning may come to play important roles in identifying patients who are at higher risk of hospital-borne illness, post-operative infections, or other complications, enabling their providers to proactively preempt these complications from occurring.

-Challenge #5: Making Medicine More Patient-specific
+5. Making Medicine More Patient-Specific

 The advent of treatments that could be used to treat large segments of the population at once was a game-changer for the field of medicine.
 Broad-spectrum antibiotics and mass-produced pharmaceuticals ushered in the era of modern medicine in which we now live.